The Expat Explore Story

 1997-2002: Carl and Jakes first taste Europe

-In 1997, Carl Cronje departs a tour to Europe.
+In 1997, Carl Cronje departed for a tour to Europe.
 As a 20-year old, Carl was lucky to win a return ticket with British Airways to any place in Europe.
 He chose one destination where he knew he would be able to see the most in a short space of time - Paris, France!
 Travelling with a friend, and having only the time over spring break to explore (on a very limited budget), they traversed Paris by foot for eight full days.
 Needless to say, by the end of the trip Carl knew Paris like the back of his hand!
 The following year, Carl returned to Paris, bringing two more friends and acting as their personal guide through the city.
 After this encounter, Carl knew wholeheartedly that he wanted to follow his number one passion - travel.

 Jakes wanted to travel the world straight after school, but his dad insisted that he finish his stint at university first (something he is very thankful for today).
 Later in his university life he was lucky enough to get his first real exposure to Europe on a student scholarship.
-This triggered his passion for history, especially European history and how it influenced the rest of the world.
+This triggered his passion for history; especially European history and how it influenced the rest of the world.

 2002-2003: Carl & Jakes arrive in London as expats

-In late 2002/early 2003, Carl and Jakes arrived in the UK after graduating from university.
-Seeking adventure and opportunity to travel before committing to full-time employment, neither of them expected that they would continue to do so to this very day.
+In late 2002/early 2003, Carl and Jakes arrived in the UK after graduating from university, seeking adventure and opportunity to travel before committing to full-time employment.
+Neither of them expected that they would continue to do so to this very day!

 October - December 2004: The start of Expat Explore